sukanyabeuria/Fraud-Shield/README.md

 # 🛡️ Fraud-Shield

-A full-stack **AI-powered financial fraud detection and explainability platform** designed to identify suspicious transactions in real time and explain the key factors behind each fraud decision.
+A full-stack **AI-powered financial fraud detection and explainability platform** designed to identify suspicious transactions in real time, combine machine-learning predictions with deterministic fraud rules, and explain the factors behind each fraud decision.

-> **Current Stage:** Backend API + Authentication + Fraud Detection + Database Integration — Frontend integration pending
+> **Current Stage:** Functional FastAPI backend with real XGBoost inference, SHAP explainability, hybrid risk scoring, PostgreSQL persistence, analytics, and JWT authentication.
+Frontend-to-backend integration is the next phase.

 ---

 # 📌 About the Project

-**Fraud-Shield** is designed to detect potentially fraudulent financial transactions using a combination of:
+**Fraud-Shield** detects potentially fraudulent financial transactions using a combination of:

 * Machine Learning
 * Explainable AI (XAI)
 * Rule-based fraud detection
 * Hybrid risk scoring
-* REST APIs
+* FastAPI REST APIs
 * PostgreSQL database
+* SQLAlchemy ORM
 * JWT-based authentication
+* Transaction persistence
+* Fraud analytics
 * Interactive monitoring dashboard

-The system evaluates transaction characteristics such as transaction amount, international transfer status, recipient history, device information and transaction patterns to generate a fraud risk assessment.
+The system evaluates transaction characteristics such as transaction amount, transaction type, international transfer status, recipient history, device information, transaction frequency, location, and other transaction attributes.

-The platform not only predicts whether a transaction is fraudulent but also provides **explanations for the prediction**, helping users and analysts understand why a transaction was considered risky.
+The platform does not only produce a fraud verdict.
+It also returns **risk factors, triggered business rules, prediction confidence, recommended actions, and SHAP-based explanations** to make the decision easier to understand.

 ---